Two Friends (DJs): Music career

+At the start of 2023, Two Friends began their first Las Vegas residency.
+The DJs play at the Wynn and Encore Hotel properties, with performances at XS Nightclub and Encore Beach Club throughout the year.

-They are signed with LA-based management company SALXCO and represented by Creative Artists Agency.
+Two Friends are represented by Creative Artists Agency.

 Radio show

 In 2012, Two Friends debuted their mix series Friendly Sessions, which feature thirty minutes of their favorite songs across the dance realm alongside a thirty-minute guest mix from producers and DJs.
-Friendly Sessions has featured acts such as Lost Kings, Louis the Child, Mako and more.
+Friendly Sessions has featured acts such as Louis the Child, Loud Luxury, Matoma and more.

-Awards

-In November 2015, Two Friends received the “Award of Independent Excellence” from Hollywood Music in Media Awards.

-In December 2017, they received “Top DJ Set” honors from Soundcloud in the 2017 Soundcloud playback for “Big Bootie Mix Volume 11”.
+The Big Bootie Mixes are syndicated on multiple channels on SiriusXM, including BPM and Soul Cycle Radio.